jpverkamp/blog/content/reviews/books/Faith Hunter/Jane Yellowrock/2 - Blood Cross.md

 - 2
 title: Blood Cross
 ---
-In {{<crosslink "Skinwalker">}} we were introduced to Jane/Beast/and the various things that go bump in the New Orleans night.
+In [[Skinwalker]]() we were introduced to Jane/Beast/and the various things that go bump in the New Orleans night.

 Now that we've got that out of the way, it's time to turn things up.
 Dig into the history of Vampires in this world...